TRACK CHAIRS

 The HICSS Digital Government Track has gained an excellent reputation among Digital Government scholars and the larger academic community.
 It serves as a rigorous and valuable research venue on Digital Government, bringing together an international community of scholars to discuss the state of Digital Government throughout the world.

-The use of artificial intelligence (AI) in government reflects the growth in the use of AI in the economy and in society generally.
-It is being driven, on the one side, by technical advances in a number of areas such as machine learning, neural nets, and deep learning and, on the other, by economic forces as governments strive to provide more services with fewer resources.
-AI offers enormous potential to boost efficiency and improve decision-making by processing large amounts of data and information that can help to, for example, identify welfare beneficiaries, combat fraud, and not only deliver better public services but also reduce the cost of delivering personalized and customized services to citizens.
-However, along with benefits, AI may pose risks to individuals, organizations, and society as a whole.
+The use of artificial intelligence (AI) in government introduces both opportunities and challenges for the public sector.
+AI adoption is being driven, on the one side, by technical advances in a number of areas such as machine learning, neural nets, and deep learning and, on the other, by economic forces as governments strive to provide more services with fewer resources and respond to calls for innovation.
+AI offers potential to boost efficiency and improve decision-making by processing large amounts of data and information that can help to, for example, identify welfare beneficiaries, combat fraud, and not only deliver better public services but also reduce the cost of delivering personalized and customized services to citizens.
+However, along with benefits, AI poses risks to individuals, organizations, and society as a whole.
 For example, machines lack accountability, and there are opaque and proprietary software tools working outside the scope of meaningful scrutiny and accountability (the so-called “black boxes”) already being used to make decisions that can have fundamental effects on the lives of ordinary citizens.
 While many government agencies identify AI as a priority, the successful diffusion of this innovation has not been fully realized on a large scale.

-The focus of this minitrack will be on both the current uses and potential uses of AI in government.
+This minitrack explores both current and potential uses of AI in government and factors related to its use.
 We invite contributions on the adoption and implementation of AI in public organizations, its benefits and risks, as well as on the control, regulation, and governance of this technology.
 While we envisage papers in this minitrack being on the use of AI primarily in public administration, we will also welcome papers in areas and on topics within the wider public sector, including policing and health (although we will not consider papers related to AI in national security and the military).
 We welcome submissions with diverse views and methodologies.
-The goal of this minitrack is to promote critical discussion on the current status and future trajectory AI in government.
+The goal of this minitrack is to promote critical discussion on the current status and future trajectory of AI in government.
 Among the dimensions of AI in government that might be addressed are:

-- The implementation of AI as a public management task
+- The implementation and management of AI systems as a public management task

 - The ethics and risk governance of AI and algorithms in public management implementation